What is Redis?

 Replication and persistence

 Redis employs a primary-replica architecture and supports asynchronous replication where data can be replicated to multiple replica servers.
 This provides improved read performance (as requests can be split among the servers) and faster recovery when the primary server experiences an outage.
-For persistence, Redis supports both point-in-time backups (copying the Redis data set to disk) and creating an Append Only File (AOF) to store each data change to disk as it is written.
+For persistence, Redis supports point-in-time backups (copying the Redis data set to disk).

 High availability and scalability

 Redis offers a primary-replica architecture in a single node primary or a clustered topology.
-This allows you to build highly available solutions providing consistent performance and reliably.
-When you need to adjust your cluster size, various options to scale up, scale in or out are also available.
+This allows you to build highly available solutions providing consistent performance and reliability.
+When you need to adjust your cluster size, various options to scale up and scale in or out are also available.
 This allows your cluster to grow with your demands.

 Redis is an open source project supported by a vibrant community.
 There’s no vendor or technology lock in as Redis is open standards based, supports open data formats, and features a rich set of clients.
 Furthermore, customers can extend Redis to meet their specific needs with Redis Modules.

 Popular Redis Use Cases